tincore/lanterna/docs/GUIGuideWindows.md

 standard.

 #### `FIXED_POSITION`
-Windows with this hint should not be positioned by the window manager, rather they should use whatever position is pre-set programmatically.
+Windows with this hint should not be positioned by the window manager, rather they should use whatever point is pre-set programmatically.

 #### `FIXED_SIZE`